Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 • Long and wide spacious beach

-• has lifeguards on duty
+• has lifeguards on duty during bathing season

 • wooden board walks accessing the beach.